FrankFU323/Paper1-1424/README.md

 ## Statement on LLM usage
-Completion of aspects of the code and polishment of discussion text part with the help of ChatGPT-4o. .
+Completion of aspects of the code and polishment of text part with the help of ChatGPT-4o. .
 The entire chat history is available in inputs/llms/usage.txt.